Our international work

 The V&A recognises the importance of working internationally to open up collections to a global audience and to share knowledge and expertise.
 Sometimes these relationships are formalised through Memoranda of Understanding.
 The V&A currently have Memoranda of Understanding in place with museums in India, China and the US.
 V&A staff regularly exchange professional advice and support with museums around the world through workshops, collaborative projects and curatorial exchanges and formal scholarship programmes, such as the Nehru Trust, which awards research grants to Indian museum professionals.

 The V&A website is a key tool for reaching global audiences and sharing our resources internationally.
 Approximately 40% of visits to the V&A website each year are now from overseas users, reflecting the international nature of our collections.

 The V&A is aware of the need to increase accessibility to non-English speaking visitors.
 The main V&A website provides essential information in ten languages.
 Chinese language pages were introduced in May 2006 that attract about 100,000 visits per month.
 Japanese languages pages were launched in March 2011 and other language pages are currently in development for our international visitors.

-Through the range and quality of the V&A's programme, we have built a network of supporters across Asia, Europe and North America.
+Through the range and quality of the V&A's programme, the Museum has built a network of supporters across Asia, Europe and North America.
 This network is strengthened through the work of the American Friends of the V&A and through all those who host events to celebrate our touring exhibitions.
 Travel with the V&A, a programme of cultural tours for our supporters, encourages further international networking.
-We are deeply grateful to all those who make our international work possible.
 Further information on international support can be found under Support Us.